 EVP Education and Chief Medical Officer, UHN, Professor | Temerty Faculty of Medicine | University of Toronto, President-Elect, Royal College of Physicians and Surgeons of Canada

 Surgeon-in-Chief & James Wallace McCutcheon Chair, Sprott Department of Surgery | University Health Network, Professor | Department of Surgery | Temerty Faculty of Medicine | University of Toronto

 Medical Director, Temerty Advanced Surgical Education and Simulation Centre, Head of the Division of General Surgery, UHN, Associate Professor | Department of Surgery

-*Johnson & Johnson Medical Products, a Division of Johnson & Johnson Inc.
+*Johnson & Johnson MedTech, a division of Johnson & Johnson (Canada) Inc.